Skip to main content

 HBNR Vendors of personal health records and related entities not covered by HIPAA.
 PHR Identifiable Health Information collected by websites, apps, and connected devices.
 Federal Trade Commission (FTC)

 The philosophical underpinning of the HBNR is rooted in the FTC’s mandate to prevent unfair and deceptive trade practices.
-The of a user’s health data can be framed as a deceptive practice, as consumers may not reasonably expect that their intimate physiological data is being monetized or shared for purposes unrelated to the service they are using.
+The unauthorized disclosure of a user’s health data can be framed as a deceptive practice, as consumers may not reasonably expect that their intimate physiological data is being monetized or shared for purposes unrelated to the service they are using.

 The rule establishes a new baseline of expectation for the digital health marketplace.
 It asserts that the security of biological data is a prerequisite for fair participation in this market, both for consumers and for the companies that serve them.